PRIMU: Uncertainty Estimation for Novel Views in Gaussian Splatting from Primitive-Based Representations of Error and Coverage: Method

-with \(\vec{\nu}_v\) the direction of the view \(v\) and \(\vec{d}\) the direction for which we evaluate the representation.
-The process of making the representations direction dependent can be seen as placing for each Gaussian primitive a rescaled von Mises-Fisher distribution (such that its peek has a ``density'' of 1) on a sphere at the positions corresponding to the training views.
-To facilitate rendering of the representations, we encode them using spherical harmonics, which GS already uses to encode the Gaussian primitive color values.
+where \(\vec{\nu}_v\) denotes the direction of training view \(v\) and \(\vec{d}\) the direction at which the representation is evaluated.
+Intuitively, this corresponds to placing a scaled von Mises-Fisher distribution on the sphere around each Gaussian primitive at the directions of its observed training views.
+For efficient rendering, these direction-dependent representations are encoded using spherical harmonics, consistent with the color encoding in GS.

-\paragraph{Regression Models} To obtain pixel-wise uncertainties for a novel view, we render a set of chosen uncertainty feature maps based on the Gaussian primitive representations by replacing Gaussian primitive color with the respective Gaussian primitive representation in the GS rendering \cref{eq:GSrendering}.
-To aggregate the uncertainty feature maps into a single uncertainty measure, we use a pixel-wise regression model.
-Aggregating and analyzing our uncertainty feature maps based on regression analysis is also inspired by a line of works in object detection as well as semantic and instance segmentation \cite{rottmann2020prediction,schubert2021metadetect,kowol2021yodar,colling2023prediction,heinert2024uncertainty,maag2021improving}.
-The regression model is trained on a set of hold-out views to predict the rendering or the depth error based on the uncertainty feature maps.
-The target of the regression model in rendering or depth error for a pixel \(\bar{x}\) is defined as
+\paragraph{Regression Models} To obtain pixel-wise uncertainty estimates for novel views, we render a set of chosen \emph{uncertainty feature maps} by replacing the Gaussian color term in Eq.~\ref{eq:GSrendering} with the respective Gaussian primitive representation.
+The resulting feature maps serve as input to a pixel-wise regression model that predicts rendering or depth error.

-with \(R(\bar{x})\) and \(\hat{R}(\bar{x})\) the ground truth and rendered view of color or depth, respectively.
-In principle one could use different distance measures to define the error but GS typically uses the L1-norm in its loss function.